10 Aug 2018

 A few cans of fizzy drink, a box of cookies, a few homemade sandwiches and some plastic cups – you’ve got yourself a picnic.
 Get yourself to a local park and enjoy some al fresco dining.
 Fancy upping your picnic game?
 Jamie Oliver has a great selection of picnic recipes – from watermelon and feta salad to homemade sausage rolls.

 Put you knowledge to the test with a pub quiz.
 Make sure you have a group with a wide range of specialties – and don’t forget to think of a great team name!
+If quiz nights aren't your thing, why not check if there is a Bongo's Bingo near you.
+It is a bingo experience you will never forget, with its famous dance battles to see if you can get your hands on a giant unicorn cuddly toy!

 Even if you’re not musically talented yourself, open mic nights are a great way to experience some new (and free!) music or comedy.
 And it’s nice to support local artists!
 Open mic finder will be able to help you track one down nearby.